rianoc/rianoc.github.io/_posts/2020-04-19-Linux-Chromebox.md

 ## Summary

-I did find some of the back and forth between GalliumOS and Mr.Chromebox documentation a little jarring, leaving me somewhat concerned I might to brick the device.
+I did find some of the back and forth between GalliumOS and MrChromebox documentation a little jarring, leaving me somewhat concerned I might to brick the device.
 Ultimately after double checking my notes running through all the steps went smoothly.

 GalliumOS itself has been great.
 It boots up fast and uses small amounts of RAM and the limited 16GB SSD.
 WIFI and Bluetooth both worked out of the box.